DanielSmith/alap/docs/cookbook/placement.md

 ## Disabling placement

-Set `viewportAdjust: false` to disable the placement engine entirely.
-The menu is positioned with static CSS (`top: 100%; left: 0` or equivalent) with no viewport awareness.
-Use this only when you want full manual control over positioning via CSS.
+Simply don't set the `placement` attribute.
+Without it, the engine doesn't run — the menu is positioned with static CSS (`top: 100%; left: 0` or equivalent) with no viewport awareness.
+This is tier 0, the default.

+You can also set `viewportAdjust: false` in config settings to explicitly disable the engine globally.